Writer Jonathan Papernick embarks on a quest to become a better Jew—and a better man.

 One morning during services, Morris Hollender knelt down in the nearly empty chapel next to my son, found a tefillin case on the seat behind him, and placed it on Zev’s forehead between his eyes.
 “It looks good,” Morris smiled sadly.
 “Too bad he isn’t 13.”

-Parts of this essay previously appeared in slightly altered form as the column “The Perfect Jew” for Jewcy.com.
+A version of this essay previously appeared in the column “The Perfect Jew” for Jewcy.com.